absomivotch/COP4331---Group-6/README.md

   > The target audience of teenagers to adults with interest in tactic-based games
     How does the product compare against similar products already on the market?

-You should frame this vision statement in terms of an elevator pitch:

    This product is for teenagers and adults who desire to entertain themselves and improve their stretegic thinking abilities.